cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 ## Recommendation going forward

 In the long run I suggest scrapping the existing model and trace, and using property based testing instead.
 The existing driver can easily be adapted to take input from a property based testing library like [golang's Rapid](https://github.com/flyingmutant/rapid).
 The properties from `properties.ts` can easily be written in go and tested in go.
 A model will not be needed at all, only the action generation heuristics.
+I think PBT will be able to achieve the same or better results without having to maintain the model.

+In the long run I **also** suggest incorporating Informals tools [Apalache](https://github.com/informalsystems/apalache) and [Quint](https://github.com/informalsystems/quint).
+Please consult with Igor on this.